 If the agency disputes the claim, the case continues in court until a resolution is reached.

-• On average, Mandamus lawsuits are resolved within 3 to 6 months of filing.
+On average, mandamus lawsuits are resolved within 3 to 6 months of filing.

-• If the government contests the case or files a motion to dismiss, the process can take 6 to 12 months or longer, depending on the court’s workload and the complexity of the immigration issue.
+If the government contests the case or files a motion to dismiss, the process can take 6 to 12 months or longer, depending on the court’s workload and the complexity of the immigration issue.

 Timelines can vary depending on which court hears the case, how complex the application is, and how the government chooses to respond.

-While each situation is unique, the main point is that Mandamus lawsuits are intended to prompt action rather than drag on for years.
+While each situation is unique, the main point is that mandamus lawsuits are intended to prompt action rather than drag on for years.
+For most applicants, the process leads to movement in months rather than years and ends long periods of government inaction.

 Mandamus lawsuits can be effective tools for resolving USCIS delay issues, but many applicants weaken their cases by making avoidable mistakes.
 Understanding these common mistakes in a mandamus lawsuit helps you prepare a stronger and more effective filing: